Young Benjamin Franklin

 © History Oasis

-Inspired by the English coffeehouses where great minds gathered to discuss matters of import, he formed the Junto discussion group in 1727.
+Inspired by the English coffeehouses where great minds gathered to discuss important matters.

-The Junto aimed to bring together artisans and tradesmen of Philadelphia, fostering an environment of self-improvement and civic-mindedness.
+The Junto aimed to bring together artisans and tradesmen of Philadelphia.
+Wanting to foster an environment of self-improvement.

-Recognizing the need for a shared repository of wisdom, Franklin proposed the creation of a communal library by pooling the group's books together.
-This innovative idea would eventually give rise to the esteemed Library Company of Philadelphia.
+It was there that Franklin proposed the creation of a communal library by pooling the group's books together.
+This idea would lead to the Library Company of Philadelphia.

-In its wake, numerous other organizations sprouted throughout the city, all sharing the common goal of promoting learning and betterment among their fellow citizens.
+Many other organizations sprouted throughout the city.
+They all shared the common goal of promoting learning and self-improvement.

 Next